Support America’s National Ballet Company® DONATE

 Ratmansky was named artistic director of the Bolshoi Ballet in January 2004.
 For the Bolshoi Ballet, he choreographed full-length productions of The Bright Stream (2003) and The Bolt (2005) and re-staged Le Corsaire (2007) and the Soviet-era Flames of Paris (2008).
 Under Ratmansky’s direction, the Bolshoi Ballet was named “Best Foreign Company” in 2005 and 2007 by The Critics’ Circle in London, and he received a Critics’ Circle National Dance Award for The Bright Stream in 2006.
 In 2007, he won a Golden Mask Award for Best Choreographer for his production of Jeu de Cartes for the Bolshoi Ballet.
 In 2009, Ratmansky choreographed new dances for the Metropolitan Opera’s production of Aida.
 Ratmansky joined American Ballet Theatre as Artist in Residence in January 2009.
 In 2012, Ratmansky choreographed a new version of The Golden Cockerel for the Royal Danish Ballet.
 The Golden Cockerel received its American Premiere by American Ballet Theatre on June 6, 2016.

 Ratmansky was named a MacArthur Foundation Fellow for 2013.
-The year 2019 marks the occasion of his 10th anniversary with the Company.
-The Seasons is his 16th ballet for American Ballet Theatre.
+Of Love and Rage is his 17th ballet for American Ballet Theatre.